scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 {:numbered="false"}

 - Clarify bits in timestamps.
-- Remove  informative reference to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026
+- Remove  informative reference to I-D.dekater-panrg-scion-overview  and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026

 ## draft-dekater-scion-controlplane-13
 {:numbered="false"}